-Ah, greetings stranger!
-Welcome to Streamer’s Haven, the place where you can find helpful articles to get you started in live streaming.
-In this article, I will be showing you how to enable channel points for Twitch on desktop – Ready for 2021.
+Hello and welcome to Streamer’s Haven, the place where you can find helpful articles to get you started in live streaming.
+In this article, I will be showing you how to enable channel points for Twitch using desktop and mobile devices – Ready for 2021.
 If the process ever changes, this post will be updated to reflect those changes.

 Luckily, enabling this feature is pretty simple, once you know where to look.
 This article will likely end up being a short one, as there really isn’t much to this process, but I’ll also cover some other things in here that are closely related, such as How to set up a Community challenge that uses these channel points, and how to change the name & icon of your channel points.

-To enable this feature on a Desktop PC, follow these instructions:
+To enable Channel points on Twitch using a Desktop PC, follow these instructions:

 - Click on your portrait icon on the top right of the twitch.tv home page